mjp2ff/here/README.md

 ** Used throughout our client.
 ** Used jquery.toast from soldier-b/jquery.toast for client-side notifications.

+* postgreSQL
+** Heroku databases use postgreSQL, so we do too!

+* Chrome
+** The client is a Chrome extension.

 * TheNounProject
 ** Used to find images for our icons.